You are here: NTLawHbk » NTLawHandbook » Building

 The building process

-There are various ways to go about building or renovating a house.
 The first step of the process is to prepare drawings of the proposed work and obtain a building permit for the work from a building certifier.
 In the process of building or renovating, a person may work with a variety of trades people and professionals, including an engineer, draughtsperson or architect, a building certifier, builders, plumbers and government officials.
 Many people go about proceeding with the building job differently.
 Some of the options include:

 • hiring a builder who hires all the subcontractors, including the architect/draftsperson